 Amino acid cleansers

 Amino acid cleansers don't always get the cleansing job done, especially if you have oily skin.
-A body wash with soaps or carboxylic acids are better suited for you.
+A body wash with soaps or carboxylic acids is better suited for you.

 You may be thinking, "What good are moisturizing ingredients if I'm just going to wash it off?"
 These aren't meant to provide moisture to your skin, but rather to provide a cushion between the soap and your skin.